-FITC-Trehalose (Fluorescein isothiocyanate trehalose) is a fluorescent derivative of trehalose.
-In nature, trehalose can be found in animals, plants, and microorganisms.
-The trehalose is then broken down into glucose by the catabolic enzyme trehalase.
-FITC-trehalose has a molecular weight of 731.7 Da.
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-FITC-DEAE-trehalose is supplied as a yellow powder.
+FITC-Trehalose (Fluorescein isothiocyanate-trehalose) is a fluorescent derivative of trehalose.
+In nature, trehalose can be found in plants, animals, and microorganisms that is broken down into glucose by the catabolic enzyme trehalase.
+FITC-trehalose has a molecular weight of 731.7 Da and is supplied as a yellow powder.
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.

 Can’t find what you are looking for?
 We can always produce a customised product for you.
 Read more here.

-Trehalose, also known as mycose or tremalose, is a natural α-linked 1,1-Glucose disaccharide – lacking a reducing end and very resistant to acidic hydrolysis.
+Trehalose, also known as mycose or tremalose, is a natural α-linked 1,1-glucose disaccharide that lacks a reducing end and is very resistant to acidic hydrolysis.

-FITC-trehalose has an excitation maximum at 493 nm and an emission maximum at 520 nm.
+FITC-trehalose has an excitation maximum of 490 – 495 nm and an emission maximum of 520 ± 5 nm.

 Storage and stability